parvezs27/Excel-Clothing-Store-Analysis/README.md

 After running find and replace

 Age:
-We will run a filter again and check for any abnormal values in the age column.
-As an example, if the value 6 was found, we would know for certain that this is an error because it's extremely unlikely a 6 year old would be able to sign up for a website in the first place, and then place an order.
-18 years old is usually the minimum age to purchase on websites as making purchases involves entering into a contract.
-Another abnormal value could be over the age of 80, whilst it may be entirely possible for someone over the age of 85 to make a purchase, the likelhihood is statistically low.
+Using the filter, we will check for any abnormal values in the age column.
+As an example, if the value 6 was found, we would know for certain that this is an abnormal vlaue because it's extremely unlikely a 6 year old would be able to sign up for a website in the first place, and then place an order.
+18 years of age is the minimum age to purchase on websites as one is entering into a contract.
+Another abnormal value could be over the age of 90, whilst it may be entirely possible for someone over the age of 90 to make a purchase, the likelhihood is statistically low.
 The older you get after a certain age, the less likely you are to make an online purchase.
-Here's a graph showing the distributio nof digital buyers in the United States as of February 2020. https://www.statista.com/statistics/469184/us-digital-buyer-share-age-group/
-In our dataset the age range is 18-78, which seems like a normal range.
+[Here](https://www.statista.com/statistics/469184/us-digital-buyer-share-age-group/) is a graph showing the distribution of digital buyers in the United States as of February 2020, showcasing the decreasing number of buyers with age.
+In our dataset the age range is 18-78, which can be said is a normal range.

 Date:
 The date column is in the correct data type which is "date".
-Running the filter once again we can see the months from January to December in 2022, no abnormalities can be seen here.
+Running through the filter, we can see the months from January to December in 2022, with no misspelled repeats or any other abnormalities.

 Status:
-Running through the filter again, we can see "Cancelled", "Delivered", "Refunded" and "Returned", nothing abnormal to be seen here.
+Using our filter, we can see "Cancelled", "Delivered", "Refunded" and "Returned", nothing abnormal to be seen here.

 Channel:
-Running the filter, we can see the list of channels, nothing abnormal noted here.
+Using our filter, we can see the list of channels, nothing abnormal noted here.

 SKU:
-Running the filter, we can see the SKU ends with the size of the item such as XXL.
+Using our filter,, we can see the SKU ends with the size of the item such as XXL.
 This is something we should keep in mind.
 If we run across a SKU without a size at the end, this may need to be corrected.

 Category and size:
-Running the filter, we can see no abnormalities in these columns.
+Using the filter, we can see no abnormalities in these columns.

 Quantity:
-Running the filter, we can see numeric values and also text values, such as "1" and "One", "2" and "Two".
+Using the filter, we can see numeric values and also text values, such as "1" and "One", "2" and "Two".
 We will utilise the same process as we did previously with the gender column and run the find and replace function to replace the text values with numeric values.

 ![image](https://github.com/parvezs27/Excel-Clothing-Store-Analysis/assets/107979122/f07b7fbc-2994-4ff1-bbce-6fa6badbe187)
 Before